 LeafyReads CBAN Book Club

-The global release of genetically engineered (GE or genetically modified) trees is closer than it has ever been.
-Now is the time to think critically about our relationship with nature and how it may be impacted by new GE technology in the years to come.
+Proposals to release genetically engineered (GE or genetically modified) trees and other organisms into the wild challenge us to think about our relationship with nature and how it may be impacted by new GE technology in the years to come.

 Join CBAN for our 2024 book club to reflect on these big questions with other thoughtful tree-lovers from coast to coast to coast.
-Register here.
+Participation is free – register here.

 Together, we will read three books over the course of 2024.
 Each book will help us consider our relationship with nature and technology from a different angle.